-As of December 31, 2016, we reported \$1,657.1 million in borrowings under the Credit Facility in our condensed consolidated balance sheet, net of \$120.7 million of deferred financing costs, for an aggregate balance of \$1,777.8 million outstanding under the Credit Facility.
-The unused portion of the Credit Facility as of December 31, 2016 was \$22.2 million.
-In February 2017, we borrowed the remaining portion of the Credit Facility.
+As of December 31, 2017, we reported \$1,703.6 million in borrowings under the Credit Facility in our consolidated balance sheet, net of \$96.4 million of deferred financing costs, for an aggregate balance of \$1,800.0 million outstanding under the Credit Facility.
 Pursuant to the Credit Facility, we maintain the DSRA.
-As of December 31, 2016, the DSRA balance was \$113.0 million, which is classified as restricted cash in our condensed consolidated balance sheet.
-The DSRA requirement is scheduled to increase to \$189.0 million in 2017.
+As of December 31, 2017, the DSRA balance was \$102.4 million, which is classified as restricted cash in our condensed consolidated balance sheet.
+The DSRA requirement is scheduled to increase to \$189.0 million in 2019.
 In addition to the minimum debt service levels, financial covenants under the Credit Facility, as amended to date, include:

-- an available cash balance of at least \$25 million; - a debt-to-equity ratio, which is calculated as the ratio of total net debt to the aggregate of total net debt and total stockholders' equity, of no more than 0.7 to 1, measured each June 30 and December 31; - specified maximum levels of annual capital expenditures (excluding expenditures on the construction of Iridium NEXT satellites) through the year ending December 31, 2024; - specified minimum levels of consolidated operational earnings before interest, taxes, depreciation and amortization, or operational EBITDA, for the 12-month periods ending each December 31 and June 30 through December 31, 2017; - specified minimum cumulative cash flow requirements from customers who have hosted payloads on our satellites, measured each December 31 and June 30, from June 30, 2016 through December 31, 2017; - a debt service coverage ratio, measured during the repayment period, of not less than 1 to 1.5; and - specified maximum leverage levels during the repayment period that decline from a ratio of 4.73 to 1 for the twelve months ending June 30, 2018 to a ratio of 2.36 to 1 for the twelve months ending December 31, 2024.
+- an available cash balance of at least \$25 million; - a debt-to-equity ratio, which is calculated as the ratio of total net debt to the aggregate of total net debt and total stockholders' equity, of no more than 0.7 to 1, measured each June 30 and December 31;

+- specified maximum levels of annual capital expenditures (excluding expenditures on the construction of Iridium NEXT satellites) through the year ending December 31, 2024; - specified minimum levels of consolidated operational earnings before interest, taxes, depreciation and amortization, or operational EBITDA, each June 30 and December 31 through December 31, 2017; - specified minimum cumulative cash flow requirements from customers who have hosted payloads on our satellites, measured each December 31 and June 30, from June 30, 2017 through December 31, 2019; - a debt service coverage ratio, measured during the repayment period, of not less than 1 to 1.5; - specified maximum leverage levels during the repayment period that decline from a ratio of 7.53 to 1 for the twelve months ending June 30, 2018 to a ratio of 2.36 to 1 for the twelve months ending December 31, 2024; and - a requirement that we receive at least \$50,000,000 in hosting fees from Aireon by September 30, 2018.

-Our available cash balance, as defined by the Credit Facility, was \$382.0 million as of December 31, 2016.
-Our debt-to-equity ratio was 0.51 to 1 as of December 31, 2016.
-We were also in compliance with the operational EBITDA and hosted payload cash flow covenants and the annual capital expenditure covenant as of December 31, 2016.
+Our available cash balance, as defined by the Credit Facility, was \$291.9 million as of December 31, 2017.
+Our debt-to-equity ratio was 0.5 to 1 as of December 31, 2017.
+We were also in compliance with the operational EBITDA and hosted payload cash flow covenants and the annual capital expenditure covenant, which were the only other applicable covenants, as of December 31, 2017.

 The covenants regarding capital expenditures, operational EBITDA and hosted payload cash flows are calculated in connection with a measurement, which we refer to as available cure amount, that is derived using a complex calculation based on overall cash flows, as adjusted by numerous measures specified in the Credit Facility.
 In a period in which our capital expenditures exceed, or our operational EBITDA or hosted payload cash flows falls short of, the amount specified in the respective covenant, we would be permitted to allocate available cure amount, if any, to prevent a breach of the applicable covenant.
-As of December 31, 2016, we had no available cure amount, although it was not necessary for us to apply any available cure amount to maintain compliance with the covenants.
+As of December 31, 2017, we had an amount of \$8.1 million in available cure, although it was not necessary for us to apply any available cure amount to maintain compliance with the covenants.
 The available cure amount has fluctuated significantly from one measurement period to the next, and we expect that it will continue to do so.